willbarr-IT/ActiveDirectoryLab/README.md

 ### Phase 5: Network File Sharing & Drive Mapping
 1. Created a new folder on the `DC01` C: drive for the IT department (`\\DC01\IT`).
-2. Configured the folder's advanced Security settings to grant explicit Full Control to the `IT-Admins` security group while removing access for standard users.
+2. Configured the folder's NTFS settings to grant explicit Full Control to the `IT-Admins` security group while removing access for standard users.
+(Figure 5.1)
 3. Utilized the GPMC (Group Policy Management Console) to map the network folder path as the `I:` drive.
+(Figure 5.2)
 4. Linked the drive mapping GPO to the `IT` sub-OU.

 > [!NOTE]
 > **Verification of Phase 5**
 >
 > Verified the applied security permissions by logging into `CLIENT01` under an IT admin account.
 The `IT (\\DC01) (I:)` drive successfully mapped to the account, allowing file creation/write permissions (tested using a text document).
+(Figure 5.3)
 >
 > Upon logging into `CLIENT01` with a standard IT user account, the drive did successfully map but upon trying to access it, an access denied error message appeared, confirming that non-admin access was fully blocked.
+(Figure 5.4)